JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 While you have a hunted prey, the "Hunted Prey" toggle will automatically be enabled while you have your prey (and only your prey) targeted.

+### Alchemical Crossbow
+You can use the <b>Load Alchemical Crossbow</b> macro to load a lesser alchemical bomb into an Alchemical Crossbow.
+This will give your weapon the <b>Loaded Bomb</b> effect, granting an additional 1d6 damage (type depending on the loaded bomb) for the next three shots.
+As per the Alchemical Crossbow's description, once the first shot has been fired, you have only one minute to fire the remaining shots or they are wasted.

+You can use the <b>Unload Alchemical Crossbow</b> macro to unload the bomb from your Alchemical Crossbow.
+If you haven't fired the crossbow since loading the bomb, you'll get it back in your inventory, but if you've used at least one use, the remaining uses will be wasted.

 ## Configuration
 These are the settings available for the module (all world-scope).

 ### Post Full Action from Macros (default: enabled)
 If enabled, the action represented used by a macro is posted to chat, as well as the summary of what happened.
 If disabled, the summary is still posted.

+### Post Full Ammunition Description (default: disabled)
+If enabled, when you fire a weapon that uses ammunition, the ammunition item will be posted to chat instead of the compact "X has used Y" message.

 ### Prevent Firing Weapon if not Loaded (default: enabled)
 If enabled, weapons with a reload entry (or reload trait, for NPCs) cannot be fired unless they're loaded.